Mastering Nonprofit Board Member Responsibilities: A Guide

 Frequently Asked Questions

-How often should a nonprofit board meet to fulfill its responsibilities?
+How often should a nonprofit board meet?

-Who should consider becoming a nonprofit board member?
+Who should serve on a nonprofit board?

 Leo List